 I’ve never had any problems with Bluehost, and you certainly can’t knock them for the cost of their basic service.
 When you grow and need more, you can upgrade to their Cloud and Dedicated Servers, so you have an upgrade path when you need it.
 Their setup and installation process for WordPress sites and Blogs is particularly easy — you can do it in 10 minutes as I showed in this article.

 Email Marketing and Listbuilding

 Your email list is probably the most valuable marketing asset you can have your your business.
-I have produced a comprehensive free course on the whole subject of listbuilding, which will show you exactly what to do to build your email list as quickly and effectively as possible.
+I have produced a FREE Listbuilding Course, which will show you exactly what to do to build your email list as quickly and effectively as possible.
 I recommend you get the free course to understand the techniques fully, but the main tools I use are: